listenmusiceveryday/listenmusiceveryday/README.md

 # 🗺About me:

-You can call me C, High school student who interested in **Network Engineer / Data Science** and I love to write a story.
+You can call me C, High school student who interested in **Computer Vision** and I love to write a story.

 ## 💻Tech Stack